UNCG-DAISY/WashoverML/README.md

                         ├── FullRetrain_VGG16.ipynb
                         ├── GradCAM.ipynb
                         ├── saved_VGG16_retrain
                         └── .....
 ```

 ### Data

 This project uses post-storm images from Hurricane Florence (2018) and Hurricane Michael (2018).
 All images are retreived from NOAA via [`psi-collect`](https://github.com/UNCG-DAISY/psi-collect).

 - Training and validation data are from Hurricane Florence.
 We use two groups of images.
 First, we use images that were labeled as part of a previous data release [here](https://doi.org/10.6084/m9.figshare.11604192.v1).
 There is class imbalance in this set of labels - images with washover are the rare class.
 We therefore add new examples of washover from the same group of images.
 These additional images are listed in the XXXX.csv in the repo.
 - Testing data is from Hurricane Michael.
 These images have been labebled by two people into washover/no washover classes.
-The images adn their class are listed in the XXXX.csv in the repo.
+The images and their class are listed in the XXXX.csv in the repo.

 Note that users are responsible for downloading the Hurricane Florence images and Hurricane Michael imagery.
 Florence imagery should be placed in the `/data/raw` directory, in appropriate folders (`/washover` and `/nowashover`).

 Users must also make directories for training and validation data (i.e., `data/training/washover`,`data/training/nowashover`, `data/validation/washover`,`data/validation/nowashover`).
-The `PictureSplitter.ipynb` will take images from the raw directory adn place them into training and validation directory
+The `PictureSplitter.ipynb` will take images from the raw directory and place them into training and validation directory

 The test data - Hurricane Michael imagery - should be placed in the appropriate directories: `/testing_michael/washover` and `/testing_michael/nowashover`